pingcap/docs-cn/tiflash/use-tiflash.md

 MPP mode supports these physical algorithms: Broadcast Hash Join, Shuffled Hash Join, and Shuffled Hash Aggregation.
 The optimizer automatically determines which algorithm to be used in a query.
 To check the specific query execution plan, you can execute the `EXPLAIN` statement.

-The following statement takes the table structure in the TPC-H test set as an example：
+The following statement takes the table structure in the TPC-H test set as an example:

 ```sql
 explain select count(*) from customer c join nation n on c.c_nationkey=n.n_nationkey;